-mination items Land Davis No. Examination Item Legal Basis A Risk assessment (A) Whether the bank sets specific risk assessment items based on the identified risks.
+No. Examination Item Legal Basis Legai Dasis A (A) Risk assessment Whether the bank sets specific risk assessment items based on the identified risks.
 Specific risk assessment items should cover at least customers, geographic locations, products and services, transactions or delivery channels.
-2nd paragraph of Article 6 The ML/TF risk identification, assessment and management mentioned in Subparagraph 1 of the preceding paragraph shall cover at least customers, geographic areas, products and services, transactions or delivery channels Regulations Governing Internal Audit and Internal Control System of Anti-Money Laundering and Countering Terrorism Financing of Banking Business and Other Financial Institutions Designated (November 9, 2018 Announced), 1 Refer to Appendix A with regard to a risk assessment methodology.
-However the examiner should heed that the bank may adopt a different approach based on the size, complexity and nature of its business or choose different factors in its risk assessment operation while using the same approach illustrated in Appendix A. Financial Supervisory Commission 2 Whether the bank describes in relevant documents the risk assessment approaches, risk assessment items, and detailed risk factors taken into account and the clear definitions of risk assessment items and detailed risk factors, types of control measures (in particular whether there are enhanced controls 1.1st paragraph of Article 6 The AML/CFT internal control system established by a banking business and other financial institutions designated by the FSC and any subsequent amendment thereto shall be approved by its board of directors (council), and shall contain the following:
+2nd paragraph of Article 6 The ML/TF risk identification, assessment and management mentioned in Subparagraph 1 of the preceding paragraph shall cover at least customers, geographic areas, products and services, transactions or delivery channels Regulations Governing Internal Audit and Internal Control System of Anti-Money Laundering and Countering Terrorism Financing of Banking Business and Other Financial Institutions Designated (December 14, 2021 Announced), Financial Supervisory Commission 1 Refer to Appendix A with regard to a risk assessment methodology.
+However the examiner should heed that the bank may adopt a different approach based on the size, complexity and nature of its business or choose different factors in its risk assessment operation while using the same approach illustrated in Appendix A. 2 1.1st paragraph of Article 6 The AML/CFT internal control system established by a banking business and other financial institutions designated by the FSC and any subsequent amendment thereto shall be approved by its board of directors (council), and shall contain the following:

-No. Examination Item Legal Basis No. for high-risk products, services, delivery channels, customers or geographic locations identified), The policies and procedures to identify, assess and manage its ML/TF risks; An AML/CFT program established based on ML/TF risks and business size to manage and mitigate identified risks, which also includes Anti-Money Laundering and Countering Terrorism Financing of Banking Business and Other Financial Institutions Designated (November 9, 2018 Announced), Financial Supervisory Commission 2.
-1st & 2 nd subparagraphs of Point 4 A bank should establish multiple levels of customer risk and rules to determine the level of customer risk.
+No. Examination Item Legal Basis No. for high-risk products, services, delivery channels, customers or geographic locations identified), The policies and procedures to identify, assess and manage its ML/TF risks; An AML/CFT program established based on ML/TF risks and business size to manage and mitigate identified risks, which also includes enhanced control measures for higher risk situations.
+J, Regulations Governing Internal Audit and Internal Control System of Anti-Money Laundering and Countering Terrorism Financing of Banking Business and Other Financial Institutions Designated (December 14, 2021 Announced), Financial Supervisory Commission 2.
+1st & 2 nd subparagraphs of Point 4 \[ \Gamma A bank should establish multiple levels of customer risk and rules to determine the level of customer risk.
 Customer risk should have at least two levels, "high-risk" and "general risk", as bases to determine the extent of customer due diligence and ongoing monitoring.
-J, Guidelines for Banks Regarding Assessment of Money Laundering and Terrorism Financing Risks and Adoption of Prevention Programs(June 28, 2017 Amended, approved by the Financial Supervisory Commission for recordation), Bankers Association 3 Whether risk assessment items cover completely the aspects of geographic
+J., Guidelines for Banks Regarding Assessment of Money Laundering and Terrorism Financing Risks and Adoption of Prevention Programs(June 28, 2017 Amended, approved by the Financial Supervisory Commission for recordation), Bankers Association 3 Whether risk assessment items cover completely the aspects of geographic